andreypz/nwu-dalitz-analysis/LOG.md

 The log of changes:
 ==================

+2013-Aug-28
+  * Adding LHEanalyzer (in zgamma) form making plots of LHE root files produced with ExRootLHEFConverter.
+Need a shared library to run it.
+  * Switched to Stoyan's cut ordering (temporarly)

+2013-Aug-14
+  * Adding a config file as well as the parser

 2013-Aug-13
   * Make Id/Iso plots for muons.
   * Photon eta < 2.5 cut (apparently the go up to 3.0 by default.
 Why?)